Anita Moss, RN-BC

 At the Cancer Centers of Southwest Oklahoma we understand that a diagnosis of Cancer is a life changing event.

 We believe that at a time when you are fighting for your life you should not have to spend your time navigating and managing the complex healthcare system on your own.
-For just that reason we have Nurse Navigators on staff to assist patients through their cancer care journey.
+For just that reason we have Nurse/Patient Navigators on staff to assist patients through their cancer care journey.

 The navigator is trained to anticipate, address, and overcome barriers to care and to guide patients through the health care system during a very difficult time.

 Nurse/patient navigators can help improve the quality of care patients receive, and nurse/patient navigation programs may help extend or even save patients’ lives.
 With the help of a nurse navigator, patients are: